au-research/raido/doc/service-level-guide.md

 Raido system - they are not a guarantee and this document is not intended as a contract.

-This page is published in order to set expectations around how Raido can be used and what should be expected as baseline level of service.
+The service level guide is published in order to set expectations around how Raido can be used and what should be expected as baseline level of service.

 The Raido team aims to provide this level of service on a best-effort basis, subject to funding and resource availability.